-Chairmen be Mindful: Scenario: If Britain Votes to Leave the EU
+Chairs are Mindful: Scenario: If Britain Votes to Leave the E.U.

-- Trade Impact 45% of UK’s exports are to the European Union (27 other member states).
-Cost of imports and Quotas automatically become significantly affected.
+- Trade Impact 45% of U.K.’s exports are to the European Union (27 other member states).
+The cost of imports and Quotas automatically become significantly affected.

 - Contracts & Business Models All contracts and sub-contracts of the Enterprise will need to be reassessed.
-This is a heartburn effort and potential impact to the financial statements.
+This is a heartburn effort and potential impact on the financial statements.

 - Capital Markets shift towards Germany Remember, pending merger of London Stock Exchange with Deutsche Borse.
 February press release announcing the merger warned about BREXIT, “… although this might well affect the volume or nature of the business conducted in the different financial centers served by the combined group”.

-- Keeping UK Together BREXIT would give new reasons to Scotland and Wales separatists to seek independence from the United Kingdom.
+- Keeping the U.K. Together BREXIT would give Scotland and Wales separatists new reasons to seek independence from the United Kingdom.

-About Yusuf: Yusuf is founder and CEO of Global Board Advisors Corp (GBAC), published with World Economic Forum (WEF) and CNBC Squawk Box featured on Thought Leadership.
+Yusuf: Yusuf is the founder and CEO of Global Board Advisors Corp (GBAC), published with World Economic Forum (WEF) and CNBC Squawk Box featured on Thought Leadership.
 Board members of The One Less Foundation (TOLF) and Building Community Bridges (BCB).
-Adjunct Strategy Professor at University of Maryland’s Smith’s School of Business.
+Adjunct Strategy Professor at University of Maryland’s Smith School of Business.
 Invited visiting Professor teaching Executive Education Professor George Town University McDonough School of Business, USA.

 Harvard Business School Executive Education.
 B.S.
 Finance, MBA Management, MS Management Information Systems MIS